isabella232/dev-portal-2/README.md

 ### Production Deployment

-_NOTE:_ Production deployment will happen automatically upon any master merge.
+_NOTE:_ Production deployment will happen automatically upon any main merge.
 The instructions below can be used to do so manually.

 ```shell
 $ GIT_USER=<Your GitHub username> USE_SSH=true yarn deploy